jttoivon/seedham/README.md

 Examples of running seedham:

-	./seedham 8 data/TFAP2A-head-1000.seq GGGCA      # By default, Hamming radius 1 is used
+	./seedham 8 data/TFAP2A-head-1000.seq            # By default, Hamming radius 1 is used.
+Use best seed of length 8

-	./seedham -r 3 8 data/TFAP2A-head-1000.seq GGGCA   # Explicitly set Hamming radius to be 3
+	./seedham -r 3 GGGCA data/TFAP2A-head-1000.seq   # Explicitly set Hamming radius to be 3.
+Use seed GGGCA

 The program seedham+ has the same command line parameters as seedham.